dimforge/ncollide/ray_casting/solid_ray_cast.md

 </center>

 Consequently, if the starting point of the ray is outside of any shape, then the `solid` flag has no effect.
-Also note that a solid ray cast is usually **faster** than the non-solid one.
+Also note that a solid ray cast is usually much **faster** than the non-solid one.

 ## Example